Image of artist Josly Liebenberg

 Artist statement

-In my current art practice, I explore the ephemeral nature of existence by reflecting on my provenance, nostalgia, loss, and absence.
+I explore the ephemeral nature of existence in my botanical collection by reflecting on my provenance, nostalgia, loss, and absence.
 I use these contemplative memories as devices to evoke distinctive feelings that remind me of liminal states of my being.
 To convey this ethereal sense, I identify emotive signifiers of meaning within my immediate surroundings such as remnants of nature.
 I collect and archive small objects such as fallen or wilted flowers, seed-pods and leaves as keepsakes to remember fleeting moments.
 In addition to the personal meaning that I project onto these objects, these objects also act as agents that connote the shift in its biomorphic form from its former living state to its current shrivelled state.
 Therefore, the physical appearance of these objects carries emotive meaning that speak of timeframes of the past and of the present.
 The present form of the botanical objects under investigation still touches on concepts of its past.
 Therefore, concepts such as life, growth, fertility, and abundance can still be translated through a fallen leaf, even though it is no longer in a living state.

 When dissecting the notion of ephemerality, words that come to mind include change, seasons, and loss.
 In my artworks, I refer to visual imagery of blossoms that bloom and flowers that shed petals to signify shifting phases.
 The turmoil of change may leave us with moments of disenchantment, these are the moments that I investigate in my art practice.
 To accept that these tainted times will become part of our identity, we understand that although grief may linger, betterment awaits even when we lose something that is dear to us such as a loved one, ambitions or even unrealised dreams.
 I attempt to instil a melancholic atmosphere within my work that coincides with the conceptual consideration of ephemerality by juxtaposing the brightness of the images against sombre darker tones.
 By experimenting with how the light and shadows contribute to the dimensionality of the botanical paintings, depth is created by contrasting lighter and darker hues.
 I alter the variations in colour and the movement of this water-soluble medium on paper by diluting it with water in such a way as to instil an ethereal quality.